Ghailen-Ben-Achour/QLearning_Cpp/README.md

 ----
 ## Usage
 In this work, we share a simple way to work with Q tables on C++.
+To try working with Q tables,